 Some areas of development in Bosnia and Herzegovina include:

-Health: Although the authorities of Bosnia and Herzegovina have implemented reforms to the health sector, the health system in the country remains very fragmented.
+Health: Although BH authorities have implemented reforms to improve the health sector, the health system in the country remains very fragmented.
 Total expenditures in this sector have steadily increased and are now estimated at about 10.9 percent of GDP.
 The recent implementation of the family medical care model represents a major reform, with 75 percent of service users now expressing their satisfaction with this model.
 The World Bank Group has been working with BH to continue these reforms through the Health Sector Enhancement Project.
 As part of this project more than 1,100 practicing physicians and more than 1,580 nurses have completed a rigorous program to provide family medicine care.
 More than 600 physicians have also earned a Family Medicine Specialization.
 It is estimated that by the project’s completion in 2014 up to 70% of the population in BH will be covered by family medicine teams.

-The World Bank Group is responding to this situation in the country through the implementation of several programs designed to improve private sector development in the country and increase overall employment in the country.
-The Enhancing Small and Medium Enterprises (SMEs) Access to Finance Project has supported more than 110 companies in accessing credit during this period of constraint.
+Private Sector Development: BH is hindered by one of the least friendly business environments in the region.
+The World Bank Group is responding to this situation in the country through the implementation of several programs designed to improve business environment and investment climate, and support private sector development in order to stimulate job creation in the country.
+The Enhancing Small and Medium Enterprises (SMEs) Access to Finance Project has so far supported 131 companies in accessing credit during this period of constraint.
 More than 4,000 jobs have been saved and 1,120 new jobs have been created by this project.